 Reheating

 Leftovers can be reheated in a non-stick pan by bringing to a simmer, and heating for 3-4 minutes until piping hot.
-Add an extra splash of vegetable broth or coconut milk to loosen the sauce if necessary.
+Add an extra splash of vegetable stock or coconut milk to loosen the sauce if necessary.

 Or reheat the leftover curry using a microwave, by placing into a microwave safe bowl and heat for 1 minute, stir, then continue heating for a few minutes or until piping hot.
-Its important to stir a few times while reheating in a microwave to prevent cold spots which is where a part of the food does not get reheated.
+It's important to stir a few times while reheating in a microwave to prevent cold spots which is where a part of the food does not get reheated.

 * Add a few cups of spinach just before serving as the leaves will wilt and cook in seconds.